eugene100/jenkins-tutorial/README.md

 ToDo:

 - [x] Create sample application
-- [ ] Develop script for creating repositories and push the sample code there
+- [x] Develop script for creating repositories and push the sample code there
+- [x] Kubernetes with KOPS
 - [ ] Simple way to setup Jenkins as a container
 - [ ] Apply organization plugin to GitHub.
 Test CI.
 - [ ] Deployment with multienvironment ability.
 Based on environment repository.